 With longer ear hair, you must also make regular ear examinations a routine.
 You will want to check for any sign of irritation, infection, dirtiness, or wax build-up in the ears and clean gently with ear cleaners as needed.
 Ears should smell good and without much wax and gunk inside.

 Schnoodles will require their teeth brushed regularly, especially small dogs, as they are prone to periodontal disease.
-It is recommended by the vet that you brush their teeth daily to prevent gum disease and bad breath.
+It is recommended by the vet that you brush dog teeth daily to prevent gum disease and bad breath.
 If this is not possible, brush at least two or three times a week to remove tart build-up and bacteria.

 Schnoodles are a relatively adaptable dog breed, as long as they have their people with them.
 For this reason, they must be indoor dogs, and miniature Schnoodles also make great apartment dogs.